areenberg/MDPSolver/README.md

 modifiedPolicyIteration mpi(model,epsilon,algorithm,update,parIterLim,SORrelaxation);
 ```

-Note the discount parameter went into the model and not the solver.
+Note the discount parameter went into the model and not the solver, because it in some cases is used in the reward function of the MDP, e.g. if a lump reward is received just before the next decision epoch.
 The `parIterLim`-parameter is only relevant if the MPI-algorithm is selected as the optimization algorithm, and `SORrelaxation` is only relevant if SOR-updates are chosen as the value update method.

 An epsilon-optimal policy can now be derived by using the `solve` method:
 ```